 Related Article: Power Up with Quinoa, A Complete Protein

 Also known as wheat meat, seitan is high in protein, packing 20 grams in a 3-ounce serving.
 It closely resembles the look and feel of actual meat when cooked, making it a great meat replacement for people transitioning from an omnivore diet to a strictly plant-based one.
 It can be cooked in myriad ways, including pan frying, sauteéing, and grilling.
 Or whip up this seitan curry dish in just 20 minutes.

 Soy-based products are popular meat and dairy replacements for vegans, vegetarians, and alpha gals because they are complete protein sources.
 Soybean products are very popular in East Asian cuisine where they are hailed for their immense nutritional value.
 Edamame are immature soybeans that need to be boiled or steamed before consumption.
 Snack on them with a sprinkle of salt, or add them to soups and salads for extra flavor and texture.

-Tempeh and tofu can both be used as meat substitutes in many dishes, like these crispy tempeh bites made in the air fryer.
+Tempeh and tofu can both be used as meat substitutes in many dishes, like these crispy tempeh bites made in the air fryer and this miso glazed tofu recipe.
 Tempeh’s firm but chewy texture makes it an excellent addition to sandwiches and salads.
 Both tempeh and tofu are flavor sponges, absorbing the rich flavors of any other ingredients in the dish.
 These soybean products contain 12 to 20 grams of protein per cup.